1 January 2017 - 30 June 2017

 Home buyer concession Scheme

-The HBCS applies to property where the transaction date, which is the date of grant, transfer, or agreement for transfer (whichever is first) occurs between 1 January 2016 and 7 June 2016.
+The HBCS applies to property where the transaction date, which is the date of grant, transfer, or agreement for transfer (whichever is first) occurs between 1 January 2017 and 30 June 2017.
 This is the date of first execution of an agreement or transfer, not the settlement date.
-The concession applies to new or substantially renovated properties for transactions dated 1 January 2016 to 7 June 2016 (total gross income threshold is $160,000 from 5 June 2013).
+The concession applies to new or substantially renovated properties for transactions dated 1 January 2017 to 30 June 2017.

 For further details see:

 - Home Buyer Concession Application form 1 January 2017 to 30 June 2017 [RTF, 964Kb], [PDF, 391Kb]

 - DAA004.17 - Home Buyer Concession Scheme [RTF, 217KB], [PDF, 224Kb]

 - DAA014.2 - New and Substantially Renovated Homes [RTF, 249Kb], [PDF, 230Kb]

 - Determination of definitions and total gross income test thresholds - new and substantially renovated homes and property value thresholds - DI2016-305 (external site)

 A successful application under the HBCS must comply with the following criteria: